Big ideas often start with a simple question:

 A Building That Reflects Community Values

-The Centre has been designed by a stellar team of sustainability-minded professionals, guided by the principles of the Living Building Challenge, making it one of the most environmentally sustainable buildings in the region.
+The Hub has been designed by a stellar team of sustainability-minded professionals, guided by the principles of the Living Building Challenge, making it one of the most environmentally sustainable buildings in the region.
 With solar power, rainwater reuse, open indoor-outdoor spaces, and materials sourced locally, every aspect of the building reflects the community’s values — connection, sustainability, and care.

 Your Impact Boosts Our Impact